splorp/wordpress-comment-blacklist/readme.md

 ### Known Issues

-Nothing is perfect and WordPress is no exception.

-Apparently the comment blacklist has an issue with using `/5.` as a keyword.
-Including this keyword in your blacklist will cause all comments to be flagged as spam, regardless of their content or whether the commenter has been previously approved.
-It’s just weird.
-This issue has been confirmed to exist in versions 3.4.2 through 3.7.1 of WordPress.
+According to the WordPress [Discussion Settings Screen](http://codex.wordpress.org/Settings_Discussion_Screen) documentation, a comment will be marked spam if any of the [Comment Blacklist](http://codex.wordpress.org/Combating_Comment_Spam#Comment_Blacklist) keywords are found in the comment content, name, URL, email, or IP address fields.
+Surprisingly, WordPress also applies the blacklist against the [user agent](http://en.wikipedia.org/wiki/User_agent) string.

+This can be a problem.

+For example, I had been using the keywords `/4.` and `/5.` to flag URLs with obvious numbered pages and various file extensions.
+Unfortunately, these two benign-looking keywords also flagged comments containing common user agent strings, such as `Mozilla/4.0` and `Chrome/5.0`.
+In other words, every single comment was flagged as spam, regardless of its content or whether the commenter had been previously approved.

 ### Mad Props